cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 #### Routing module callbacks

-##### Channel lifecycle management

-Both machines `A` and `B` accept new channels from any module on another machine, if and only if:

-- The channel being created is unordered.
-- The version string is `ics20-1` or `ics20-2`.

 ##### Packet relay

 This specification defines packet handling semantics.

+Both machines `A` and `B` accept new packet from any module on another machine, if and only if the version string is `ics20-1` or `ics20-2`.

 In plain English, between chains `A` and `B`: